Search

 DigitalOcean

-On the Create Droplets screen you can configure the following before clicking “Create Droplets”.
+On the Create droplets screen, configure the following before clicking “Create droplets”.

 • Region